sumo-digital-academy/cs_portfolio/cv-a.markdown

 <a href="https://sumo-digital-academy.github.io/cs_portfolio">http://jobloggs.com/portfolio</a>

 ## Professional Summary
 As a recent computer science graduate, I bring a robust skill set in software development, algorithms, and data structures.
-My academic background has equipped me with a solid foundation in programming languages such as Java, Python, and <span class="text-highlight">C++</span>, and I have successfully applied these skills to various projects throughout my degree work and beyond.
+My academic background has equipped me with a solid foundation in programming languages such as Java, Python, and <a href="https://sumo-digital-academy.github.io/cs_portfolio">C++</a>, and I have successfully applied these skills to various projects throughout my degree work and beyond.

 I am particularly adept at problem-solving and possess a keen analytical mindset.
-My dedication to learning and staying on top of of the latest industry trends is evident in my engagement with <span class="text-highlight">portfolio projects</span> (see the portfolio link above) outside of my degree.
+My dedication to learning and staying on top of of the latest industry trends is evident in my engagement with <a href="https://sumo-digital-academy.github.io/cs_portfolio">portfolio projects</a> (see the portfolio link above) outside of my degree.
 With a passion for technology and a drive to contribute to innovative solutions, I am eager to apply my knowledge and skills in a dynamic professional setting.

 I am confident in my ability to adapt quickly, collaborate effectively, and make meaningful contributions to any team or project in the field of game development.